AliyunContainerService/derrick/README.md

         ...
 ```

+It also render out a Helm Chart.
+Check this [sample output](https://github.com/hongchaodeng/simple-java-maven-app/tree/master/chart).

 Note that the image name field needs to be filled with the image you build.

 ### Build NodeJS application